Krernertok/name-app/README.md

 ## Installation

 Download the code and run `npm install` in the `/frontend` directory.
 The backend dependencies will be installed when the backend app is first run (see below for details).
+Create the names database by running the following commands in the `backend` directory:

+    lein repl
+    (in-ns 'name-app.db)
+    (-main)
+    (quit)

 ## Usage